sailkit/sailkit/docs/src/lib/docs/core/theming.md

 When using a theme with individual props, SailKit follows these merging rules:

-1. **Fonts**: Individual fonts override theme fonts
+1. **Fonts**: Individual fonts completely override theme fonts (not merged)
 2. **Breakpoint**: Individual breakpoint overrides theme breakpoint
-3. **Global Styles**: Individual global styles override theme global styles
+3. **Global Styles**: Individual global styles are merged with theme global styles, with individual properties taking precedence for matching keys
-4. **Component Styles**: Individual component styles are merged with theme styles, with individual styles taking precedence
+4. **Component Styles**: Component styles are merged property by property, with individual component properties overriding matching theme properties
-5. **Custom Styles**: Custom styles from both theme and individual props are concatenated in order (theme styles first, then individual styles)
+5. **Custom Styles**: Custom styles from both theme and individual props are concatenated